Powered By Blogger

 1966-67 PRUITTS OF SOUTHHAMPTON 14.0 rating/24.1 share (77th - first half) THE INVADERS 19.1 rating/28.6 share - 2nd half, 40th season) COMBINED 16.6 rating/26.4 share.

 TYCOON starred Walter Brennan, fresh off a six-year run in THE REAL McCOYS, and enjoyed a 22.3 lead-in from McHALE'S NAVY (29th in 1964-65).
 TYCOON nonetheless became ABC's fifth 8 PM failure in a row on Tuesdays, losing 13 percent of McHALE'S audience.
-The next season, F TROOP was given a weaker NAVY (19.8/30.1 share, 44th place) preceding it, but not only improved on its well established lead-in but also outrated another long-running favorite that immediately followed:
+The next season, F TROOP was given a weaker NAVY (19.8/30.1 share, 44th place) preceding it, and not only improved on its well established lead-in but also outrated another long-running favorite that immediately followed:

 8:30 P.M.
 McHALE'S NAVY 19.8/30.1 (44th) 10.67M households